 What impact does all this have?
-Of all adult smokers nationwide, 90 percent began smoking while in their teens, or earlier, and two-thirds became regular smokers before they reached the age of 19.1
+Of all adult smokers nationwide, 88 percent began smoking while in their teens, or earlier, and two-thirds became regular smokers before they reached the age of 19.1

 The tobacco industry has adapted to restrictions on print and television advertising by turning to other marketing methods.
 One such method is direct mailing to their target customers.
-Tobacco companies increasingly rely on direct mailing as a way of advertising and providing incentives for users to buy their products.
+Tobacco companies use direct mailing as a way of advertising and providing incentives for users to buy their products.
 Young people often get on tobacco-companies' mailing lists after providing their personal information in exchange for a tobacco-related coupon or smokeless sample at a bar promotion, or when completing an Internet survey.

 Direct mail campaigns often use themes and images that appeal to youth.
 One example of this approach is RJR's "Camel Break Campaign," which was launched in late 2010.
-This campaign uses names and images of "cool" U.S. cities, including San Francisco, to market Camel cigarettes to appeal to the adventurous and rebellious spirit of young people.
+This campaign uses names and images of "cool" U.S. cities, including San Francisco, to market Camel cigarettes to appeal to the adventurous and rebellious spirit of young people.3

 Convenience stores are effective places for reaching youth.
-Almost 90 percent of teens shop at convenience stores at least once a month.
-In 2001, just three years after the Master Settlement Agreement, which prohibited marketing to kids, the tobacco industry increased their marketing budget by 66 percent to $11.2 billion.
-In-store promotions accounted for most of the spending increase.
-2 And it has been widely documented that in-store marketing is an important way for tobacco companies to promote their products to hook new, young smokers and keep smokers from quitting.
+Seventy percent of adolescents shop in convenience stores at least weekly.
+In the first 10 years after the November 1998 legal settlement between the states and the tobacco companies (1999-2008), tobacco manufacturers spent more than $110 billion – 92% of their total marketing expenditures – to advertise and promote cigarettes and smokeless tobacco products in the retail environment, according to the Federal Trade Commission.6 And it has been widely documented that in-store marketing is an important way for tobacco companies to promote their products to hook new, young smokers and keep smokers from quitting.

 Tobacco Industry Youth Prevention Efforts